charlielito/daily-life-tracker/README.md

 - **Weight entries link**: "View All Entries" button for comprehensive weight history
 - **Quick action buttons** for adding new entries
 - **Recent activity** from both food and health tracking with image thumbnails
-- **Enhanced macro display** showing all macronutrients in recent meals
+- **Enhanced macro display** showing all macronutrients and water content in recent meals
 - **Personalized welcome** with today's date

 ## 🔒 Security Considerations